andrewjw/site/_posts/2009-02-12-google-sync-for-iphone.md

 much more quickly on your phone, and you don't waste battery life or network traffic checking unnecessarily.
 Unfortunately it doesn't support email syncing, but surely that's only a matter of time?

-Visit <a href="http://m.google.com/sync">http://m.google.com/sync</a> to get your iPhone set up.
+Visit [http://m.google.com/sync](http://m.google.com/sync) to get your iPhone set up.